DenisShagalin/react-rte/README.md

 });
 ```

-## TODO

- - Support images
- - Better test coverage
- - Documentation for using this editor in your projects
- - Fix some issues with Markdown parsing (migrate to `remark` parser)
- - Internationalization
- - Better icons and overall design

 ## Known Limitations

 Currently the biggest limitation is that images are not supported.
 There is a plan to support inline images (using decorators) and eventually Medium-style block-level images (using a custom block renderer).